RAF Tholthorpe.

 Details

-The centre hut is post war and I think nothing to do with the airfield.
+The centre hut is post war and built on the foundations of an older hut.

 Main store held every item needed and possibly several that were not needed.